-9. Have a good coffee, symbol of the Eternal City
+9. Have a good cup of coffee, symbol of the Eternal City

-If I say that during your trip you will smell the aroma of Rome's best pizzas, wood-fired oven and freshly brewed coffee as you stroll through the streets, I'm not lying to you.
+If I say that during your trip you will smell the aroma of Rome's best pizzas, wood-fired oven and freshly brewed coffee as you stroll through the streets, I'm not lying.
 Winter is synonymous with coffee in the Italian capital.
-You will have thousands of types of beans of this drink, as many as there are personalities on the face of the earth: the sweet, the bitter, the funny, the cortado...
+You will have thousands of types of beans of this drink, as many as personalities exist on the face of the earth: the sweet, the bitter, the fun, the cortado...
 I leave you a list of my favorite coffee shops:

-- Sant'Eustachio Il Caffè (Piazza Sant'Eustachio, 82): a cozy place from 1938 that preserves the original decor and charm - a temple for caffeine junkies!
+- Sant'Eustachio Il Caffè (Piazza Sant'Eustachio, 82): a cozy place from 1938 that preserves the original decor and charm.
+A temple for caffeine addicts!

 - Café Greco (Via Condotti, 86): considered the oldest coffee shop in the Eternal City.
 It is a classic for lovers of this drink.

-10. Attend the Feast of St. Francesca, patron saint of drivers
+10. Attend the Feast of Santa Francesca, patron saint of drivers

 Before embarking on a flight, one of our biggest concerns is almost always the temperature.
 Therefore, I recommend that a few days before, you take a look at the weather forecast.
 In general, these are between 8°C and 15°C degrees for the month of March.